MCUdude/optiboot_flash/README.md

 # Optiboot flash
 Optiboot flash is an easy to install bootloader for the Arduino environment.
-This repository contains a total of 5168 precompiled hex built for 45 different targets with 14 different clock frequencies to choose from.
+This repository contains a total of 5928 precompiled hex files built for 49 different targets with 14 different clock frequencies and 9 different baud rates to choose from.

 ### Key features: